 I first saw these gorgeous little morsels in the dazzling sunshine of a Caribbean afternoon on the island of Tortola.
 I had been invited to sail across to another island for dinner, and the owners of the boat, a spirited couple, both in their seventies, had made snacks to sustain us until later.
 Well, I’m a fool for anything rolled in coconut, and the rather retro combination of chicken, curry, walnuts, and cream cheese totally ruined my dinner.
 In my excitement — they’re awfully good — I ate about twelve, and what with all the bobbing up and down on the water, I started to feel quite queasy.
 So just eat these in moderation on dry land, and you’ll be very happy.
 An icy Alsace wine like Hugel Gewürtztraminer (2001) would be a perfect accessory.–Serena Bass

-2 cups homemade or canned chicken stock
+- 2 cups homemade chicken stock or canned chicken broth

-One 8-ounce boneless chicken breast, pounded lightly at the thick end
+- One 8-ounce boneless chicken breast, pounded lightly at the thick end

-3 ounces cream cheese, at room temperature
+- 3 ounces cream cheese, at room temperature

-2 tablespoons homemade mayonnaise or Hellmann’s mayonnaise
+- 2 tablespoons homemade mayonnaise or Hellmann’s mayonnaise

-2 tablespoons minced onion
+- 2 tablespoons minced onion

-1 teaspoon curry powder
+- 1 teaspoon curry powder

-1 cup walnuts, chopped medium-fine
+- 1 cup walnuts, chopped medium-fine

-1/2 teaspoon kosher salt
+- 1/2 teaspoon kosher salt

-3/4 cup shredded sweetened coconut, toasted on a baking sheet at 350°F (175°C) for 5 to 7 minutes, or until golden
+- 3/4 cup shredded sweetened coconut, toasted on a baking sheet at 350°F (175°C) for 5 to 7 minutes, or until golden

-1. Put the stock and chicken breast in a small saucepan over low heat.
+- 1. Put the stock and chicken breast in a small saucepan over low heat.
 Cover, bring to a simmer, then cook for 8 minutes.
 Set aside until completely cooled.
 This could be done the day before.

-2. Remove the chicken from the stock (saving the liquid for a soup) and chop medium-fine.
+- 2. Remove the chicken from the stock (saving the liquid for a soup) and chop medium-fine.
 In a bowl, beat the cream cheese with the mayonnaise until smooth.
 Add the chicken, onion, curry powder, walnuts, and salt; mix together gently.
 Cover the bowl with plastic wrap and refrigerate for a couple of hours — it’s much easier to roll when cold.

-3. Dampen your hands and lightly roll the mixture into 3/4-inch balls.
+- 3. Dampen your hands and lightly roll the mixture into 3/4-inch balls.
 Press on a coating of toasted coconut and, if you can, serve this hors d’oeuvre within an hour so the coconut will stay crunchy.